guigasprogramador/oneeduca/README.md

 ## How can I deploy this project?

-Deploy using your preferred hosting service for the Edufactory platform.
+Deploy using your preferred hosting service for the OneEduca platform.

-## Can I connect a custom domain to my Edufactory platform?
+## Can I connect a custom domain to my OneEduca platform?

 Yes, you can!